bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 > ### Note
 >
+> * All V2 Catalog REST APIs are deprecated.
+For information on deprecated endpoints, see [Deprecations and sunsets](https://developer.bigcommerce.com/api-reference#deprecations-and-sunsets).
 > * BigCommerce will not introduce new resources in V2 APIs.
 > * BigCommerce will eventually migrate all existing V2 resources to V3.
 > * Not all V2 resources have V3 counterparts.